Petition to save Taco Bell’s Mexican Pizza now has over 80K signatures

-(Nexstar) – A petition to save Taco Bell’s beloved Mexican Pizza surpassed 81,913 signatures Friday afternoon as its dedicated fans try to keep the item from being discontinued Nov.
-5.
+(WAVY) – A petition to save Taco Bell’s beloved Mexican Pizza surpassed 81,913 signatures Friday afternoon as its dedicated fans try to keep the item from being discontinued November 5.

 The petition posted on Change.org reads: